Player1ce/xp-todo-app/README.md

 level page for each game tasks list and ability to level up for each game

 set or variable exp for levels in each game?

 customizable profiile page to show these things off. the key is being able to show off here.

 Feature breakdown:

-## frontend:
+## frontend

 - game library page
 - todo page